-Career and employer services at The University of Texas at Austin are divided between 15 school-based career services offices, which manage employer relations and student advising for their schools, as as the Vick Center for Strategic Advising, which provides career counseling for all students.
-Additionally, Texas Recruitment + Interview Services (TRIS), which provides cross-school interview services, recruiting consultations, and HireUTexas job board and RecruitUT.com administration.
+Career and employer services at The University of Texas at Austin are decentralized.
+There are 15 school-based career services offices, which manage employer relations and student advising for their schools, as as the Vick Center for Strategic Advising, which provides career counseling for all students.
+Additionally, Texas Recruitment + Interview Services (TRIS) provides university-wide interview services, recruiting consultations, and HireUTexas powered by Handshake job board administration.

 To begin developing an effective campus recruiting strategy, we encourage you to reach out to TRIS at email@example.com or (512) 471-2425 for a recruiting consultation.
-Our consultations are designed to introduce you to the variety of student/alumni pools of talent across campus, many of which you may not be aware of, and to connect you to recruiting contacts who can help initiate your recruiting plans.
 If you are ready to partner with a specific college’s career services offices, we recommend you contact that office directly.

 Below you will find an overview of some of the recruiting resources available to you at UT Austin.
 Please note: On-campus recruiting resources vary by career services office.
 Please contact offices of interest to learn about the specific campus recruiting programs and services available to employers.

 |Recruiting Policies||Job Postings||Career Fairs|